 Food Network kept her application and, to her surprise, contacted her last year about being on the show.

-The baker believes she’s a good fit for “Halloween Baking Championship,” citing how her nursing jobs (one in hospice and the other in labor and delivery) have equipped her with stories that often make her friends and family a bit queasy.
+The baker believes she was a good fit for “Halloween Baking Championship,” citing how her nursing jobs (one in hospice and the other in labor and delivery) equipped her with stories that often make her friends and family a bit queasy.

 Related